tarwn/lessthandot-hugo/blogs/content/posts/2010-07-22-resources-for-professional-development.md

 Not all development costs money.
 My own plan includes a certain amount of blog writing (free), reading a certain number of articles each week (free), an ongoing effort to keep up to date with webinars and webcasts (free), and attendance (and beginning to speak) at user groups and events (the free kind).

-I can&#8217;t afford Tech-Ed or the PASS Summit, but I can afford:
+I can't afford Tech-Ed or the PASS Summit, but I can afford:

 <ul style="margin: 1em 2em;">
   <li>
-    Watching the <a href="http://www.msteched.com/" title="Watch recorded Tech-Ed sessions">recorded Tech-Ed sessions</a> for free at MSDN (I&#8217;ve had over <a href="http://delicious.com/tarwn/tech-ed" title="Eli's Tech-Ed Delicious bookmarks">11 hours</a> of free training so far)
+    Watching the <a href="http://www.msteched.com/" title="Watch recorded Tech-Ed sessions">recorded Tech-Ed sessions</a> for free at MSDN (I've had over <a href="http://delicious.com/tarwn/tech-ed" title="Eli's Tech-Ed Delicious bookmarks">11 hours</a> of free training so far)
   </li>
   <li>
     Watching the <a href="http://www.sqlpass.org/LearningCenter/SummitOnDemand/Summit2008.aspx" title="2008 PASS Summmit recordings">2008 PASS Summit recordings</a> for free (requires login)